 We love to just hang out and check out the exhibits.
 We tend to learn something new no matter how many times we visit it.
 There are exhibits from numerous tribes, artwork, audio and video presentations, and much more.

 Being that it is dedicated to Native people, there is a large exhibit that shows what it was like when these people were forced to leave their land, go to schools, and not allowed to practice their way of life.
 They also have traveling exhibits, which just adds to the experience.

 If you love Native American art, this is definitely one of the best things to do in Phoenix.

 If you are like us, and love to go out to dinner, then you definitely want to get a seat that gives a great including one with a sunset.
 There are loads of great bars and restaurants that will give you a chance to do just that.
 We usually like the ones facing west, as that will allow for the best view of the sun and sky as they change colors and you get the chance to see down to the last glimpse of them as the sun sets below the horizon.

-Some of our favorite places include the Compass Bar & Grill, Elements at Sanctuary Camelback Mountain, Jade Bar, and Top of the Rock Restaurant.
+Some of our favorite places include the Compass Bar & Grill (it has a revolving rooftop so you can see all of Phoenix), Elements at Sanctuary Camelback Mountain, Different Pointe of View, and Top of the Rock Restaurant.
 That being stated, there are loads of great views from venues that range from inexpensive to the top of the line bars and restaurants.
 We could give ideas all day long and we'd still never run out of recommendations for you!